neopragma/uspol/README.md

 Erase the national cultural history of the US by forcing the Smithsonian Institution to adhere to specified ideological requirements

+Seek to erase the memory of the past cultures of indigenous people by renaming sites that have native names

 Terrorize people by deporting "undesirables" without due process of law, not to their home countries but to a special foreign prison facility notorious for torturing and "disappearing" people, with no contact with legal cousel, their families, or their embassies; pay the prison operators by the head so they are incentivized to hold prisoners indefinitely

 Pay private detention centers in the US by the head as a way to encourage them never to release anyone once they have them in custody